Part 2: Seeking the solutions

 “These were the first words the daughter had heard from her mother in years.
 Exceptional memory care can’t heal the brain and reverse the disease process, but we can stop the suffering by uncovering and facilitating use of abilities retained—and by healing the human spirit that remains bright within.”

-CONTACT US to learn more about how memory care services are adopting new approaches to create a supportive physical and social environment with a focus on patient behavior, care, and a perspective that sees disability as an ability.
+Memory care services are adopting new approaches to support a physical and social environment that sees disability as an ability.
+Discover how.